GT-KOALA/Diffusion_DFL/README.md

 ## 2) `power_sched/`

-Simplified **power grid scheduling** task (time-series features & decisions) with a differentiable lower-level program.
-Compares diffusion (distributional & point), Gaussian (reparam / score-function), and deterministic MLP.
+A simplified **power grid scheduling** task with time-series features and decisions.
+The downstream optimization is implemented as a differentiable program.
+Compares diffusion (score-function and reparameterization), Gaussian (both estimators), and deterministic MLP baselines, plus two-stage and policy-learning variants.

 **Key files**